archivesspace/tech-docs/administration/logrotate.md

 # Log Rotation

-it is important to set up log rotation to prevent your log file from growing excessivly
+In order to prevent your ArchivesSpace log file from growing excessively, you can set up log rotation.
+How to set up log rotation is specific to your institution but here is an example logrotate config file with an explanation of what it does.

-here is an example of the contents of a logrotate config file that would be located in `/etc/logrotate.d/`
+`/etc/logrotate.d/`

 ````